What Are Special Purpose Vehicles In The Stock Market?

 • Infrastructure and REITs: Real Estate Investment Trusts (REITs) and Infrastructure Investment Trusts (InvITs) in India often comprise a group of SPVs.
 These SPVs hold properties like office spaces, malls, or highways.
 When you invest in a REIT or InvIT, you’re indirectly investing in those SPVs.
 This allows retail investors to participate in large-scale infrastructure projects without directly managing or owning any property.

-• Government monetisation programmes: Under schemes like the National Monetisation Pipeline, the government transfers public infrastructure assets — such as roads, pipelines, or railway stations — into SPVs.
-These SPVs are then leased to private companies or investment trusts, often through the stock market.
+• Government monetisation programmes: Under schemes such as the National Monetisation Pipeline, public infrastructure assets like roads, pipelines, or railway stations may be structured, operated, or held through SPVs depending on the project model.
+These SPVs may then be linked to investment structures or operational arrangements that help raise capital for infrastructure development.
 This process allows the government to raise funds for new infrastructure while still maintaining long-term control.

 Are SPVs Safe for Investors?